-Burnout is increasing, with a recent survey from Indeed finding that over 50% of workers are experiencing burnout in 2021.
+Burnout has been increasing as a result of the pandemic, with a survey from Indeed finding that over 50% of workers are experiencing burnout in 2021.
 This is up from 43% who said the same in their pre-Covid survey.i

 The same study found that workers need additional annual leave every 43 days to avoid succumbing to the pressures of burnout, with 7 in 10 agreeing they suffer fatigue and feel rundown if they go too long without taking an extended break.ii

-For industries and sectors such as care, education and frontline teams, as well as many other business’s who have adapted to survive during the pandemic, it has been a challenging time to take leave.
+For industries and sectors such as care, education and frontline teams, as well as many other business’s who adapted to survive during the pandemic, it has been a challenging time to take leave.
 This is commonly because of a lack of resource due to either colleagues being furloughed, or isolating due to Covid or financial pressures, resulting in many people feeling unable to take their well needed annual leave.
-Further to this, with lockdown restrictions in place, many felt it was pointless to take leave to stay at home.
+Further to this, with flexible working now the norm and travel restrictions being in place for so long, many have felt it was pointless to take leave to stay at home.

-We are now entering month 18 post the start of the first lockdown, albeit with a brighter outlook in terms of being able to move around with greater freedom and return to working in person with colleagues more frequently.
-However during this prolonged period of pressure, people have established new working patterns and habits that might be compromising their wellbeing and could lead to burnout.
+The pandemic and lockdown created a prolonged period of pressure, and now people have established new working patterns and habits that might be compromising their wellbeing and could lead to burnout.
 Longer working hours, less boundaries between work and personal life and additional responsibilities due to lack of resources to name a few.